-Since cold water is used to extract the flavor of the roasted green tea, you don’t have to be as precise as when preparing a hot cup of tea.
+When cold water is used to steep hojicha, you don’t have to be as precise as when preparing a hot cup of tea.
 Instead, you can leave the tea leaves to steep for anywhere from 6 to 8 hours.
 At 6 hours you’ll be rewarded with a delicate and lightly sweet tea, and if you prefer a more full-bodied flavor you can keep it in the fridge for longer.

-Steep your tea before bed, or as soon as you wake up, and get ready to sip on a golden cup of Cold Brew Hojicha all summer long.
+Steep your tea before bed, or as soon as you wake up, and get ready to sip on a refreshing cup of Cold Brew Hojicha all summer long.

 - 750 ml cold filtered water

-- Combine 7.5 grams of Hojicha Gold Roast and 750 ml of cold filtered water in a cold brew tea bottle or a glass mason jar.
+- Combine 7.5 grams of Hojicha Classic and 750 ml of cold filtered water in a cold brew tea bottle or a glass mason jar.